Many STDs can be spread through oral sex.

 Visit Centers for Disease Control and Prevention: STD Risk and Oral Sex for more information about oral sex and your STD risk.

-Infections with C. trachomatis and N. gonorrhoeae are common in extragenital (rectal and throat/oropharyngeal) sites in certain populations such as MSM.
-Because extragenital infections are common in MSM, and most infections are asymptomatic, routine annual screening of extragenital sites in MSM is recommended.
-No recommendations exist regarding routine extragenital screening in women because studies have focused on genitourinary screening, but rectal and oropharyngeal infections are not uncommon.
+Infections with C. trachomatis and N. gonorrhoeae are common in the anus and thoat in certain populations such as men who have sex with men (MSM).
+Because these infections are common in MSM, and most infections are asymptomatic, routine annual screening is recommended.